mzhukovaucsb/mzhukovaucsb.github.io/_pages/about.md

 I’m currently seeking full-time opportunities starting June 2025 in LA, the Bay Area, or SF.

-When I’m not immersed in technology, you’ll find me enjoying the outdoors—whether hiking, doing yoga, or playing beach volleyball.
+When I’m not immersed in technology, you’ll find me enjoying the outdoors — whether hiking, running, or playing beach volleyball.

-Let’s connect and explore how I can contribute to your team! 🧗‍♀️🌄
+Let’s connect and explore how I can contribute to your team! 🌄

 **I am currently looking for a Full-Time roles starting June 2025.**